ackwell/ackwell.github.io/_posts/2024-07-22-search-journey.md

 i reasoned that, given those results, it was worth putting in a bit more time on this path. if it worked, not only did it mean that preparing the databases was _faster_ due to the lack of data ingestion - it meant i could easily support searching any version of the data i had access to!

-the primary optimisation added was an index. when preparing a query, sqlite runs a few different approaches to query elements past your virtual table implementation, asking which approach is likely to be fastest. the vast majority of relationships in queries result in a join targeting a single table row by its id - something i'm able to do with no searching at all in my data access layer. by informing sqlite of this, i'm able to influence it to preference these joins wherever it can. with this in place, query performance for relationships shot through the roof, landing squarely in the "fast enough" of the rest of the system.
+the primary optimisation added was an index. when preparing a query, sqlite runs a few different approaches on how it could query elements past your virtual table implementation, asking which approach is likely to be fastest. the vast majority of relationships in the queries i was generating result in a join targeting a single table row by its id - something i'm able to do with no searching at all in my data access layer. by informing sqlite of this, i'm able to influence it to preference these joins wherever it can. with this in place, query performance for relationships shot through the roof, landing squarely in the "fast enough" of the rest of the system.

 finally, a solution for search.